wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 Still no-one from the marina had responded to radio calls.
 No staff had seen me enter.
 No staff had come to greet me or help with lines.
-A passer-by whom I stopped tried to put me on the phone with an agent to process my arrival in Mexico; but, I wanted to talk with the marina first.
+A passer-by whom I stopped tried to put me on the phone with an agent to process my arrival in Mexico.
+I wanted to talk with the marina first.

 After half an hour a security guard came around.
 He was a young guy from a private security company.
 He told me I had to move; that the slip belonged